krsmanovic/block-shodan-stretchoid/README.md

 ## Linux box

-- Create ssh key pair (Linux <=> MIkroTik)
+- Create ssh key pair (Linux <=> MikroTik)
-- Save bash file to location of your liking and edit connection parameters and list variables to your liking
+- Save bash file and edit connection parameters and list variables to your liking
 - Add cron job to run daily (or any interval that fits your firewall settings)

 ## MikroTik box